-- 1.1.28 Governance arrangements consist of Skills & Employment Senior Manager led delivery and performance groups which meet regularly to review, monitor and challenge performance, issues and risks of all Skills programmes.
-The Skills for Londoners Programme board, which is Chaired by the Assistant Director, Skills & Employment and includes officers from GLA Legal, Finance and Governance, considers reports and recommendations from the Delivery and performance groups ahead of submission to the AEB Mayoral Board.. - 1.1.29 Under AEB delegation arrangements, all formal decisions relating to the AEB are exercisable by the Mayor only and are not able to be delegated to officers under the usual GLA decision making thresholds.
-AEB processes that are purely operational, such as those associated with entering into contracts/grant agreements, payment profiling, non-significant variations and making the provider payments are managed by GLA officers on his behalf via the Skills & Employment programme governance arrangements outlined above. - 1.1.30 The tables setting out both the 'Schedule of AEB Matters Reserved to the Mayor' (through the MD form process, and those decisions he can take at the AEB Mayoral Board meetings), as well as the 'Schedule of Officer Responsibilities' are included at the end of this chapter.
+- 1.1.34 Under AEB delegation arrangements, all formal decisions relating to the AEB are exercisable by the Mayor only and are not able to be delegated to officers under the usual GLA decision making thresholds.
+AEB processes that are purely operational, such as those associated with entering into contracts/grant agreements, payment profiling, non-significant variations and making the provider payments are managed by GLA officers on his behalf via the Skills & Employment programme governance arrangements outlined above. - 1.1.35 The tables setting out both the 'Schedule of AEB Matters Reserved to the Mayor' (through the MD form process, and those decisions he can take at the AEB Mayoral Board meetings), as well as the 'Schedule of Officer Responsibilities' are included at the end of this chapter.
 Processes for discharging the responsibilities set out in those schedules are included in Appendix A.